Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Background and Related Work

 \section{Background and Related Work}

-Structural causal models (SCMs) formalize causal systems as a pair $(\mathcal{G}, \mathbf{F})$, where $\mathcal{G}$ is a directed acyclic graph (DAG) encoding causal structure and $\mathbf{F}=\{f_i\}$ is a set of structural equations, with each endogenous variable generated as $X_i = f_i(\mathrm{Pa}(X_i), E_i)$.
-Recent work has explored large language models (LLMs) for causal reasoning, primarily focusing on causal discovery and qualitative inference \citep{long2024llmsbuildcausal,long2023causaldiscoverylanguagemodels,kıcıman2024causalreasoninglargelanguage}.
-However, several studies raise concerns about LLMs’ causal capabilities, arguing that they mainly succeed at identifying causal relationships using prior knowledge \textit{(Type~1)}, while struggling with discovering causal structure from data \textit{(Type~2)} and quantitatively estimating intervention effects \textit{(Type~3)} \citep{zhang2023understandingcausalitylargelanguage,zecevic2023causalparrotslargelanguage,yang2023criticalrevcausalinfbenchllm,jin2024cladderassessingcausalreasoning}.
+Structural causal models (SCMs) formalize causal systems through a set of structural equations (e.g., in form of a DAG) and distributional assumptions.
+Recent work explored using LLMs for causal reasoning, focusing on causal discovery and qualitative inference \citep{long2024llmsbuildcausal,long2023causaldiscoverylanguagemodels,kıcıman2024causalreasoninglargelanguage}.
+Recent studies raise concerns about LLMs’ causal capabilities, arguing that they may succeed at identifying causal relationships using prior knowledge, while struggle to discover causal structure from data and quantitatively estimate causal effects~\citep{zhang2023understandingcausalitylargelanguage,zecevic2023causalparrotslargelanguage,yang2023criticalrevcausalinfbenchllm,jin2024cladderassessingcausalreasoning}.

-Most existing work on LLM-based causal effect estimation focuses on discrete domains or requires numerical observational data and specialized architectures \citep{chen2023distilincounterfactualswithllms,feder2024dataaugmentationsimprovedlarge,zhang2024causalfoundationmodelduality}.
+Existing work on LLM-based causal effect estimation focuses on discrete domains or requires numerical observational data and specialized architectures \citep{chen2023distilincounterfactualswithllms,feder2024dataaugmentationsimprovedlarge,zhang2024causalfoundationmodelduality}.
 Closest to our setting, \citet{bynum2025languagemodelscausaleffect} combined LLMs with pre-specified causal graphs but estimate effects via sampling-based conditional distributions rather than directly eliciting structural parameters.
 In contrast, we study whether LLMs can directly estimate \emph{continuous} linear causal effect parameters for pre-specified SCMs using only causal structure and variable semantics, without observational data.
-A detailed review of related work is provided in Appendix~\ref{app:relatedwork}.
+Appendix~\ref{app:relatedwork} provides a detailed literature review.